Claude Platform Docs

 Cloud environment setup

-Environments define the container configuration where your agent runs.
+Environments define the sandbox configuration where your agent runs.
 You create an environment once, then reference its ID each time you start a session.
-Multiple sessions can share the same environment, but each session gets its own isolated container instance.
+Multiple sessions can share the same environment, but each session gets its own isolated sandbox (a fresh Linux container).

 This page covers type: cloud environments.
 To run sandboxes on your own infrastructure, see Self-hosted sandboxes.